Does Your Lawn Need Aeration?

 Cool-season grasses emerge from summer dormancy in early fall and grow vigorously during the lower temperatures and reduced weed competition typical during this season.
 Strong growth helps the lawn quickly recover from the stress of aeration.
 The caveat on fall aeration is this: Time aeration to allow four weeks of growing time prior to frost.
 Early spring (after you have mowed twice) is the second best time to work cool-season lawns.

 Warm-season turf types — aerate in late spring / early summer:

 - St. Augustinegrass

 - Creeping Bentgrass

 Know Your Soil

 Different soil types require more frequent aeration.
-Clay soil compacts easily and should be aerated at least once a year.
+Clay soil compacts easily and should be worked at least once a year.
 You can aerate a sandy lawn once a year, or you could tackle the chore in alternating years.
 In arid climates, aerating twice a year will enhance turf growth and health.
-If your lawn is frequently driven on or used for parking cars, aerate annually.
+But if your lawn is frequently driven on or used for parking cars, you’ll need to annually.